KNOW YOUR LIMITS

 I arrived here at 3pm one day and spent the next 2 hours watching the colours change, and the crowds too.
 Waiting for the very last light is not always best, depending on the clouds that day, and even at 3pm the photography is worth your effort.
 My advice is start early and keep shooting, as the combination of back-clouds, light intensity, colour of the sunset and smoky skies provide a fantastic variety of tones upon the rock itself and sky above.

 The major downside here is the shadows that start to creep across the foreground once you hit 4pm.
 It's around this time that I like to take my travellers to another spot to enjoy the last light in peace and quiet.
+If you stay here through the crowds you can get a rich red light filling in the rock at dusk, while the foreground landscape is tipped into the shadows.
+It’s one of the classic colours we think of when we talk of Uluru’s changing hues.

 Sunrise was always a funny experience at the rock, with a particular stretch of highway becoming crowded with buses and motorhomes each morning.
 It was ratty and unruly, and faced towards some sacred areas of the rock.
 As of 2011 that has all changed with a new sunrise location developed to cater for large numbers, and much further away from the rock itself.